Stuycs-K/finalproject-09-kamrowski-victor-chao-jason/DEVLOG-Victor.md

 - Changed modular addition to take as many inputs as needed (10 mins)
 - Created an actual shift method instead of just including in various operations.
 Used BigInteger methods instead of doing it through annoying bit/binary string manipulations (15 mins)

-### 2025-05-30/31/6-1: Implemented little endian hex strings (BigIntegers) into main, works for first operation now
+### 2025-05-30/31/6-1: Implemented little endian hex strings (BigIntegers) into main, fixed errors, fixed final operation, tested final version and works

 In class:
 - Cleaned the main a decent amount, and instead of looping in the main, used bitScedule method which did it itself in little endian (20 mins)